jtsxtn/lambda-dl/README.md

 ## Using lambda-dl

-Fire it up in a relatively big terminal window (confirmed works on st) and follow the promps to glory.
+Fire it up in a relatively big terminal window (confirmed to work on st) and follow the promps to glory.